-The corporate governance and community relations committee is currently comprised of Mr. Welch, the committee's chairman, Mr. William Mirabito, Mr. Gibson, and Mr. Johnston.
-The committee met three times during our last fiscal year.
+The corporate governance and community relations committee is currently comprised of Mr. Gibson, the committee's chairman, Mr. Johnston, Mr. William Mirabito, and Mr. Welch.
+The committee met once during our last fiscal year.
 The committee is responsible for developing corporate governance principles and practices, considering corporate governance issues, administering our related person transaction policy, and assisting the board in compliance with our code of business conduct and ethics.
 Our board has approved the charter of the corporate governance and community relations committee, which is available on our website at www.corninggas.com.